jimm-with-a-j/dt-traffic-sim/README.md

 This is a program to simulate transactions within Dynatrace for the purposes of practicing configurations.
 The initial goal of this is for practicing the use of the [service detection API](https://www.dynatrace.com/support/help/extend-dynatrace/dynatrace-api/configuration-api/service-api/detection-rules/).

 ## What is required?
 This needs to be run on a Linux or Windows box with Python 3.X and an installed and running OneAgent.
 You will be warned and the program will exit if none is detected.
-You also need to have the oneagent sdk module installed and the rest of the requiremnts in requirements.txt.
+You also need to have the oneagent sdk module installed and the rest of the requirements in requirements.txt.

 If you are not a Dynatrace employee you can request a [developer instance](https://www.dynatrace.com/developer/trial/) of Dynatrace.